 Back-to-school time can be very busy for students and parents alike.
 One item not usually on the top of to-do lists is car care maintenance.
 Whether they’re attending high school or heading off to college, this can be an opportune time to conduct a maintenance review to help get your student’s car ready for the school season.
 Consider some of the items below from Pep Boys’ car care checklist to help get your student—and their car—ready for a great school year.

 To help prevent maintenance issues or potentially costly repairs, open the hood of your vehicle and checking the following:

 - Fluid levels of engine oil, coolant and transmission, and brake and power steering fluid—your owner’s manual will illustrate where everything is located and the proper levels to maintain.

-Check the tires.
 Check the tires for uneven tread wear, nails or other potential hazards.
-Road &Travel magazine says one easy way to check tread depth is inserting a penny into a groove—if any part of Abe Lincoln’s head is obscured, you have enough tread.
+Bridgestone Tire says one easy way to check tread depth is inserting a penny into a groove—if any part of Abe Lincoln’s head is obscured, you have enough tread.
 Check the pressure on each tire with a gauge when they’re cold (not driven).
-Follow the vehicle manufacturer’s suggested pressure, which is located on most vehicles on a sticker inside the driver’s door, center console, glove compartment lid or in the owner’s manual.
+Follow the vehicle manufacturer’s suggested pressure, which is located on most vehicles on a sticker inside the driver’s door, center console, glove compartment lid or in the owner’s manual, says Firestone Complete Auto Care.
 Also, make sure the spare tire is inflated and a jack, lug wrench and jumper cables are in the trunk.

-If you have any concerns after your own inspection, having a qualified mechanic perform a safety check can help minimize maintenance issues and get your student on the road to a fantastic school year.
+If you have any concerns after your own inspection, a qualified mechanic performing a safety check can help minimize maintenance issues and get your student on the road to a fantastic school year.